rpominov/fun-task/docs/exceptions.md

 ## Unexpected failures in Node

 We could restart the server on each unhandled exception, but this is problematic because server usually handles several requests concurently at the same time.
-So if we restart the server not only request that faced a bug will fail, but all other requests that happen to be handled at the same time will fail as well.
-Some people think a better approach is to wrap all the code that responsible for handling each request to some sort of `try..catch` block and when a error happens fail only one request.
+So if we restart the server not only request that have faced a bug will fail, but all other requests that happen to be handled at the same time will fail as well.
+Some people think that a better approach is to wrap all the code that responsible for handling each request to some sort of `try..catch` block and when a error happens fail only one request.
 Although we can't use `try..catch` of course because the code is asynchronous.
 So we should use some async abstraction that can provide this functionality (e.g. Promises).

 Another option for Node is to let server crash.
 Yes, this will result in forcefully ending the execution of all other connections, resulting in more than a single user getting an error.
 But we will benefit from the crash by taking core dumps (`node --abort_on_uncaught_exception`) etc.